Tenten bit her lower lip as she watched the door slam shut behind her. Her hands, primly clasped together on her lap, were still trembling.

 "How much would the service be?" he asked, walking back inside.

-Her mocking laughter lasted only for sixty seconds.
+Her mocking smile lasted only for five seconds.

-Upon hearing her request, the strange man walked out of her shop.
-Three men returned with him inside, and he ordered these uniformed soldiers to help her into his carriage.
+Upon hearing her request, the strange man called out several names.
+Three uniformed soldiers immediately entered her shop to respond to his command, which was to help her into his carriage.
 When she protested, the soldier quickly hushed her.